MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Vacation Return:](#leave-management)**

-System will change vacation return process automatically based on muqeem status,
+System will change and update the vacation return process automatically based on muqeem status in reqular basis,

-when employee on vacation, muqeem status will be on-vacation Outside Kingdom status,
+when employee **On Vacation**, muqeem status will be on-vacation Outside Kingdom status,

-If Employee arrived, muqeem status will change to the valid then vacation return process will move to return from vacation stage.
+If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from Vacation** stage.

-If Exit Re Entry date is expired and muqeem is expired, then that request is move to Visa Expired stage.
+If Exit Re Entry date is expired and muqeem is expired, then that request is moved to **Visa Expired** stage.

-If iqama expiry date is less then 10 days, the request will move to Iqama  Approval cancellation stage,
+If iqama expiry date is less then 10 days, the request will move to **Iqama Approval cancellation** stage,

-Then User will register "Left Not Return" in muqeem then move to the iqma expiry date.
+Then User will register "Left Not Return" in muqeem then move to the **Iqma Expiry** date.

 | [On Vacation](#on-vacation) > [Waiting for Return](#waiting-for-return) > [Not Return](#not-return) > [Return from Vacation](#return-from-vacation) > [Visa Expired](#visa-expired) > [Iqama Approval Cancellation](#iqama-approval-cancellation) > [Iqama Expired](#iqama-expired) > [Left Not Return](#leftnotreturn) > [Completed](#completed-6) |